 - Addition of the optional Writing Test (2005)

-Though ACT is always creating new questions for its tests, ACT also invests money in research to benefit test takers.
+Though ACT is always creating new questions for its tests, ACT also invests money in research to benefit test-takers.
 Along with their ACT results, students receive career planning information based on their scores and interest surveys.
 Also, ACT provides students a STEM (Science, Technology, Engineering, and Mathematics) score based on the Math and Science Test scores.
 Though this information is useful for students planning their next steps in life, the composite score is still number most important to admissions counselors.

 The biggest similarity in how the ACT and SAT are viewed is one that most students probably don’t want to hear: The importance of both the SAT and ACT in college admissions is shrinking.
 The causes of this phenomenon are two-sided.
 The first cause is common sense: the score from a three-hour test should not be the biggest factor in whether or not a college accepts a student.

 The second cause comes from the scores, high scores.
-At ultra-selective colleges across the country, admissions counselors receive innumerable applications with perfect or near perfect ACT/SAT scores.
+At ultra-selective colleges across the country, admissions counselors receive innumerable applications with perfect or near-perfect ACT/SAT scores.
 Ten of fifteen years ago these scores would have pushed a student’s application into the YES pile.
 Unfortunately, those days are long gone.
 Why?
 Applicants With Great Scores > Available Spots At Your Dream School.
 Sorry.

 Photo by TheBusyBrain

-In response to a deluge of high test scores, most college around the country now practice a more holistic, or well-rounded approach to college applications.
+In response to a deluge of high test scores, most colleges around the country now practice a more holistic, or well-rounded approach to college applications.
 Though a high test score is still required to receive serious consideration, your other strengths (grades, essays, extra curricular activities, volunteer work, sports etc.) go much further in influencing a college’s decision than they might have in the past.

 Another factor that influences how colleges view the ACT and SAT is the number of tests taken.
 In 2011, the number of students who took the ACT exceeded the number of students who took the SAT.
 With a roughly 50/50 split between the tests, colleges found another reason to treat them as equals.